 “It may be true,” said Parhasios.
 “But were my curtain able to be parted, no finer work could be behind it than your grapes.”

 Several other scholars here at the Musaeum question if these events truly happened as told.
-History has wiped away any physical proof.
+History has wiped away any physical proof, with some claiming the tale is as fanciful as Perunir and the Great Zmey.
 The marble curtain supposedly remained on exhibit in Mundi until Scintillan soldiers smashed it during the retaking of the city from The King of Darkness in the year 2 LS.
 The grape painting had disappeared centuries earlier, said to be stolen by a human thief with golden eyes.

 Yet, a Wakewalker oral myth tells that a forlorn Wakewalker female once returned to the Midnight Isles accompanied by a male Featherfolk.
 She reunited with her husband, who she originally left on her voyage to find a way to swap him into his desired sex.
 Having found no magic, she instead shared a shade of purple paint made by the Featherfolk that was able to replicate the stripe patterns of Wakewalker females better than any other attempt before it.
 The seeds for the plant that produced this hue were spread across the islands.

 Wordsmiths note that in some dialects of Kahr-Khottan, the verb for returning home from a great journey that kept one away from their loved ones is “Parhas.”
 A local name for the purple producing plant and its dye is “Zoksis.”

 -Master Arronus, the Musaeum of the Scholasta, "Comparative Folklore", 4th Edition.

 If you want to support us in creating the Redsky RPG, please